 Internet-Based Self-Service Tool

-The investment to build this logic already takes cost transparency from a line-item by line-item approach to a more holistic and user-friendly view of cost.
+The historical investment made to build this logic already takes cost transparency from a line-item by line-item approach to a more holistic and user-friendly view of cost.
 The transparency regulations will not cancel out this substantial value.
-To comply with the letter of the rule, we’ll add the ability to search by CPT code and by a combination of CPT code and provider name.
-While it’s not common for the average consumer to know a specific CPT code, let alone search for it, this functionality is required for compliance.
+Castlight will continue to view price transparency as one of the many inputs needed to change individual behavior and make informed healthcare decisions.

-We’re excited to help our customers in this way so they can continue innovating for their populations.
-However, we want to be clear that we will (and already do) go far beyond transparency in order to create a healthcare navigation experience consumers actually want to engage with, one that’s personalized to each user and employs several methods to help them find and engage with the best care.
+We’re excited to help our customers navigate this important evolution in price transparency.
+However, we want to be clear that we will go far beyond transparency in order to create a healthcare navigation experience consumers actually want to engage with, one that’s personalized to each user and employs several methods to help them find and engage with the best care.
 We cover that here.